IamFranP13/node-coding-exercise-master/Readme.md

 As a result, I haven't been able to complete the tests as I would have liked, and there are two test cases left to implement, which would be:

-- Test with empty objects or fields
+- Test with empty objects or fields.
-- Test with malformed input data
+- Test with malformed input data, do it on TypeScript could solve this problem.